Editorial

 Different mining practices: Small mines and quarrying

 This focus, on large, formally owned and operated, corporate capital mineral extraction processes, ignores how poor people actually live on mineral-rich tracts in the world.
 Peasant or informal mining and quarrying—digging, washing, sieving, panning and amalgamating— provide livelihood for at least 13 million people in the global south (ILO, 1999).
 Extracting low volumes of minerals from small and scattered deposits using little capital/technology, and with low labour cost, productivity and returns, is a worldwide phenomenon with a long history and a complicated present (Lahiri-Dutt, 2004).
 This is often an unrecorded or little-known area of peasant life and livelihood; the transient nature means little or no official data is available.
 Informal mines may be more important numerically; for example in Tanzania less than 3,000 people are employed in formal mining operations compared to more than 500,000 in informal and artisanal mining.
 It has been estimated that in 1982 about 16% of the total value of non-fuel minerals production came from mines with less than 100,000 tonnes per annum capacity (Carmen, 1985).
 Noestaller (1987) concluded that 31% of global mine production of industrial minerals, 20% of coal, and 12% of metals came from small capacity mines.
 The global mineral resource extraction scenario has changed drastically since the 1980s, with the last few years experiencing an extraordinary increase in mineral prices and production.
-Consequently, the contemporary picture would be much Water is one contested resource between communitieslarger than these assessments.
+Consequently, the contemporary picture would be much larger than these assessments.
 The diversity within this sector makes it an ungovernable space; an astonishing range of minerals is produced in a range of ways by a range of communities.
 The gravels from the riverbeds in Sylhet area of Bangladesh support at least 200,000 people.
 The gemstones in Sri Lanka for example are produced in an artisanal way whereas the cutting and polishing factories selling the products through a gem exchange in Colombo are highly sophisticated.
 Similarly, manually cut stone slabs or marble from Rajasthan, India, find their way in a landscaped European garden through an intricate market network.
 Not all, but some informal mines are unauthorized and unlicensed; a significant amount can also come from scavenging on leasehold land of formal mines.
 Usually these mines and quarries employ little technology, and can be a repository of extremely poor people and even bonded labour.
 Informal mining generated up to 64% of Peru’s gold production in 1991-97.
 In one area of south Kalimantan, 145 unauthorized coal-mining locations produced probably the equivalent of official coal production of the region.
 In Pongkor in west Java, 26,000 people make a living from gold mining.
 As this aspect of mineral resource extraction is often unclear in official definition, mostly unrecorded, sometimes carried on over hundreds of years through an artisanal tradition, sometimes exacerbated by recent developmental projects including the large mining projects, no specific data are available, although, the total aggregate production from these mines is impressive.
 Some informal mines have traditionally been operated by local artisans (such as the gold mines in the Cordilleras in the Philippines), whereas, some are driven by local causes, such as, displacement by big mines or dams, or in a gold rush fashion operated by migrants (the ‘galampseys’ of Ghana, ‘garimpeiros’ or wildcat gold miners of the Brazilian Amazon, and ‘gurandils’ of Indonesia, literally meaning ‘people who leap from cliff to cliff ’ or ‘people who dig holes like rats’).
 International agencies recognise that grinding poverty has ‘led to the development of … small-scale mining, which is the largest activity despite low profits and high risks’ offering a means of subsistence to people of local communities (Alfa, 1999).
 Yet, the use of ‘scale’ in defining these mines indicates a false understanding that the ‘small’ ones are just a scaled down version of the larger ones.
 Martinez-Castilla (1999: 31) described such ‘traditional’ and ‘informal’ mining to root their cause in ‘the economic crisis, urban unemployment in the cities, poverty in the agricultural areas and the violence that prevailed in the 1980s gave rise to a growing social phenomena—individual, family or collective migration to zones other than the place of origin, searching for safety and economic survival’.
 The relations between formal mining expansion and spread of unauthorised mining are also complex; environmental degradation and consequent lack of subsistence bases often act as the drivers of unauthorised informal mining.

 The regulatory system itself attributes the characteristic of illegality to these informal mining enterprises